 Students are expected to maintain passing grades to be eligible for extra-curricular activities.
 Explanations of eligibility requirements are in the respective Athletic and Band Handbooks.

-Food and candy are to be eaten in the lunchroom.
 Because of the improper disposal of gum and the damage to clothing, carpeting and furniture, elementary students are not permitted to chew gum in the building.
 Secondary students may do so as long as they show responsibility in its use and disposal.

 Lockers are the property of Westlake Christian Academy and are loaned to students.
 Westlake Christian Academy reserves the right to inspect all school property, including lockers at any time for any reason without prior notification.